SSH connection closed immediately

 If you keep getting "Enter passphrase for key" and there is no passphrase, you may be incorrectly pointing to the public key. debug1: key_parse_private2: missing begin marker debug1: key_parse_private_pem: PEM_read_PrivateKey failed

-$ ssh -v user@host -i ~/.ssh/id_rsa.pub
+instead of:$ ssh -v user@host -i ~/.ssh/id_rsa.pub

 do this: